 These homemade clay ornaments are a perfect project if you are doing an Advent Calendar or a “12 Days of Christmas.”
 If you want other diy Christmas ornaments, check out my wood slice ornaments & these easy paper angel ornaments.

-I’ve included the directions for these essential oil ornaments below in recipe format so that you can print out the instructions.
+I’ve included the directions for these essential oil ornaments in recipe format at the bottom of this post so that you can print out the instructions.

 - 1 cup baking soda